-Amanita Design should definitely be a familiar name for adventure games fans: the Czech studio has been around since the early 00s, even though they only recently managed to break through and reach a bigger audience.
+Amanita Design should definitely be a familiar name for adventure games fans: the Czech studio has been around since the early 00s, even though they only recently managed to break through and reach a bigger audience, also through smaller titles like Pilgrims.
 Machinarium, probably their biggest hit so far, has been a clear inspiration for their recent adventure games, even though the studio seems to fare as well when trying different game experiences, in particular for titles designed for gaming on the go like Apple Arcade and Android.

 Pilgrims may look and play like a simplistic mobile adventure but feels like reading an ancient russian book from the 19th century.

 Designed by Jakub Dvorský and his team, the idea originally came from a mini-game designed for Samorost 3, furtherly expanded on by way of using Czech fairy tales tropes and characters.
 Deck building is a mechanic that seems to be quite fashionable lately, so the idea is exactly that: a deck building adventure game.

 Building on that overall design idea, the player is tasked with unlocking new characters and objects, thus cards, in order to progress through the story.
 That is, if getting to the end is one’s only concern, but not really something I would recommend since a single straightforward run would result in a pretty short experience.
 Instead, Amanita’s design gently nudges the player towards experimentation; as a take on the well-known “try everything with everything” trope from adventure games, I have to say it is pretty refreshing, leading to some unique and funny consequences.